 Check in with your child

-Dr. Westers encourages parents to look for everyday opportunities to discuss mental health – whether it comes up in the news, a TV show or just when asking how a day at school was.
-“This might be a good time to talk with your child and ask if they or their friends are experiencing sadness, depression or anxiety,” encourages Dr. Westers.
-“Ask them about what worries them and listen to what they have to say.”
+One of the best ways you can promote mental health in your child is to check in with them frequently.
+Look for everyday opportunities to discuss mental health – whether it comes up in the news, a TV show or just when asking how a day at school was.
+"This might be a good time to talk with your child and ask if they or their friends are experiencing sadness, depression or anxiety," encourages Dr. Westers.
+"Ask them about what worries them and listen to what they have to say."

 Allowing your child to talk while you simply listen without giving unsolicited advice can help them process emotions in a healthy way.
-Ironically, sometimes simply listening rather than jumping in to fix what’s wrong is where the real healing (and “fixing”) happens.
-Depression and anxiety are treatable conditions which should not limit a child from living a happy healthy life.
+Ironically, sometimes simply listening rather than jumping in to fix what's wrong is where the real healing happens.
+"Listening is often the ‘fix' when fixing doesn't fix," Dr. Westers likes to say.
+Depression, anxiety and other mental health disorders are treatable conditions which should not limit a child from living a happy healthy life.